MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/geojson-module-examples/read-geojson-using-html5-filereader.md

 ---
 title: "Read GeoJSON using HTML5 FileReader | Microsoft Docs"
-description: Provides a code example that shows how to enable drag and drop a local GeoJSON file onto a map using the FileReader and Drag & Drop HTML5 APIs. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to enable drag and drop on a local GeoJSON file using the FileReader and Drag & Drop APIs available in HTML5. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""